Acupuncture & Traditional Chinese Medicine

 After taking antibiotics, I didn't feel much improvement, but it was after Donna's acupuncture that I felt a shift in my energy and started getting better.

 ~ Lynda Aubrey

 (Quote from :Title 8.
 Industrial Relations Division 1.
 Department of Industrial Relations Chapter 4.5. division of Workers' Compensation "Section 9792.21) (A) Definitions:

 (i) "Acupuncture" is used as an option when pain medication is reduced or not tolerated, it may be used as an adjunct to physical rehabilitation and/or surgical intervention to hasten functional recovery.
 It is the insertion and removal of filiform needles to stimulate acupuncture points.
 Needles may be inserted, manipulated and retained for a period of time.
 Acupuncture can be used to reduce pain, reduce inflammation by decreasing swelling, increase blood flow, increase range of motion, decrease the side effect of medication-induced nausea, promote relaxation in an anxious patient, and reduce muscle spasm.

 (ii) Acupuncture with electrical stimulation is the use of electrical current (micro-amperage or milli-amperage) on the needles at the acupuncture site.
 It is used to increase the effectiveness of the needles by continuous stimulation of the acupoint.
-Physiological effects (depending on location and settings) can include endorphin release for pain relief, reduction of inflammation, increased blood circulation, analgesia through interruption of pain stimulus, and muscle relaxation It is indicated to treat chronic pain conditions, radiating pain along a nerve pathway, muscle spasm, inflammation, scar tissue pin, and pain located in multiple sites."
+Physiological effects (depending on location and settings) can include endorphin release for pain relief, reduction of inflammation, increased blood circulation, analgesia through interruption of pain stimulus, and muscle relaxation.
+It is indicated to treat chronic pain conditions, radiating pain along a nerve pathway, muscle spasm, inflammation, scar tissue pain, and pain located in multiple sites."